janrone/SlideAlbum/README.md

 SlideAlbum

-Slide the photos of cloud albumas .
+Slide the photos of cloud albums .